wkliao/GCRM-IO/README.md

  * restart_overwrite

 ### I/O methods
-Currently there are four I/O options (set in parameter `iotype`):
+Currently there are four I/O options (parameter `iotype`):
  * nonblocking_collective
  * nonblocking_independent
  * blocking_collective
  * blocking_independent

-which correspond to using PnetCDF nonblocking APIs using collective flush, nonblocking APIs using independent flush, blocking collective APIs, and blocking independent APIs, respectively.
-The original GCRM has two additional options namely direct and interleaved, but they have not been implemented in this benchmark yet.
+which correspond to using PnetCDF nonblocking APIs with collective flush, nonblocking APIs with independent flush, blocking collective APIs, and blocking independent APIs, respectively.
+The original GCRM has two additional options namely direct and interleaved, but they are not implemented in this benchmark.

 ### Number of processes to run and command-line arguments
 GCRM runs only on certain numbers of MPI processes, depending on the value of sbdmn_iota.
 The number of processes must be able to divide evenly
 ```
 M = 10 x 4 ^ sbdmn_iota
 ```
 `M` is the total number of subdomains.
-This is to ensure the numbers of subdomains assigned to individual MPI processes are the same. sbdmn_iota is the first index i of nblocks array below such that nblocks[i] is dividible by the number of MPI processes.
+This is to ensure the numbers of subdomains assigned to individual MPI processes are the same.

+`sbdmn_iota` is the first index i of array `nblocks` below such that `nblocks[i]` is divisible by the number of MPI processes.
 ```
 int nblocks[10] = {10, 40, 160, 640, 2560, 10240, 40960, 163840, 655360, 2621440};
 ```
-For example, if nprocs = 80, then sbdmn_iota will be 2, because `nblocks[2]` is 160 which is divisible by nprocs.
+For example, if the number of MPI processes, `nprocs`, is 80, then `sbdmn_iota` will be set to 2, because `nblocks[2]` will be picked 160 which is the minimum number in `nblocks[]` divisible by `nprocs`.

-Because GCRM is memory intensive, the number of processes to run for a refine level, level_max, must be sufficient large to avoid running out of memory.
-In doc/data\ summary.pdf, the 3rd page shows a table of the memory usage for various combinations of number of processes and level_max when all physics variables enabled and no restart write is performed.
-Different memory usage may be reported when different setting is used.
+Note that because GCRM is memory intensive, the number of processes to run for a refine level, set in `level_max`, must be sufficiently large to avoid running out of memory.
+In `doc/data\ summary.pdf`, the 3rd page shows a table of the memory usage for various combinations of number of processes and `level_max` when writing all physics variables is enabled and no restart write is performed.
+The memory usage will be reported for different settings.

 Again, the default input parameter file is `zgrd.in` (when no command-line argument is given.)
-Users can also specify a different parameters file, such as
+Users can specify a different parameters file, such as
 ```
-mpiexec -n 8 gcrm_io zgrd.in.r6
+mpiexec -n 8 ./gcrm_io zgrd.in.r6
 ```

 ## Example output from stdout
+Below is the output on screen of an example run on 20 MPI processes using the input files `ZGrd.CP.lyr.fcfg`, `ZGrd.desc`, and `zgrd.in` copied from folder `inputs`.
 ```
 % mpiexec -n 20 ./gcrm_io